suryajeetlondhe/flutter_interview_questions/README.md

 result before moving forward!"

 ---
+35.What is resizeToAvoidBottomInset in Flutter?
+When should we use it?
+---

-35) What is resizeToAvoidBottomInset in Flutter?
-When should we use it? resizeToAvoidBottomInset is a property of Scaffold that controls whether the screen resizes when the keyboard appears.
+resizeToAvoidBottomInset is a property of Scaffold that controls whether the screen resizes when
+    the keyboard appears.

 🔹 How It Works?